tremor-rs/tremor-www/blog/2021-06-29T17-LFX-Blog-Jigyasa-gcloud.md

 ![Network Failure Recovery testing](/img/blog-images/LFX-blog-jigyasa/network-failure-testing.png)

-While testing in poor connectivity, the pivot point (where it just works) was observed when downlink and uplink packets dropped varies between 47%-50%.
+While testing in poor connectivity, the pivot point (where it works) was observed when downlink and uplink packets dropped varies between 47%-50%.

 ## Use of Connectors